ros-tooling/action-ros-ci/README.md

       vcs-repo-file-url: https://raw.githubusercontent.com/ros2/ros2/jazzy/ros2.repos
 ```

-### Schedule an action on a specific branch

-If you want to continue supporting older ROS releases while developing on an the main branch use `acton-ros-ci` with `ref` on a scheduled job.
+### Scheduling periodic builds

+You may want to run a build periodically - for example to reveal flaky tests or reveal problems from updates in upstream dependencies.

+Note in this example that we've specified `ref:` in the action, to build a non-default branch.
-Without setting `ref` the default branch and most recent commit will be used.
+Without this setting, the repository default branch and most recent commit will be checked out.

 ```yaml
 name: Jazzy Source Build